 Other Specific Guidelines

 You shouldn’t use the Tumblr Marks on any merchandise without our permission.
-If you have great ideas for Tumblr merchandise, send us an e-mail to firstname.lastname@example.org.
+If you have great ideas for Tumblr merchandise, let us know.

 Use of the Tumblr API

 If you use our API in your application or service, we ask that you follow these guidelines and, if your application or service displays any Tumblr Marks associated with Tumblr features made available through the API, somewhere include the statement: